Nicholas-Baldassini/CRL-Mujoco-Docs/docs/source/usage.rst

   :alt: Main menu image

 From here you may tune your simulation the way you like it.
 See, :ref:`Simulation Settings <simSettings>` page to find out more about what each of the settings do.
+To create your custom taskspace see the :ref:`Taskspace Section <taskspaceSec>``

 **2. Headless**